malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    all symbols are iterated over again and their bounds are tightened further.
 This is repeated until all symbols have values.

-   If a valid solution cannot be found, as in the case of the 3-bit XOR truthtable above, an ancilla is added.
+   If a valid solution cannot be found, as in the case of the 3-bit XNOR truthtable above, an ancilla is added.
 All 1's in the output are place on ancilla 0's except for the last 1 in the output which is placed on an ancilla 1.
 If the system still cannot be solved another ancilla is added, this time all 1's in the output are placed on ancilla 0's except for the second-to-last output 1 which is placed on an ancilla 1.